-Andy Seth: Well I think the corporate push for diversity has two sides to this coin: there’s the social impact of wanting to include more diverse voices and perspectives and ideas, and that is potentially the good thing to do or the right thing to do, but I also think there is an economic side to this, which is that there is an economic opportunity.
-It’s not my opinion; it is a proven fact that the more diversity you have, whether it’s from a gender or ethnic standpoint, the increase in revenues you will experience.
+Andy Seth: I think the corporate push for diversity has two sides to this coin: there’s the social impact of wanting to include more diverse voices and perspectives and ideas, and that it is potentially the good or the right thing to do.
+But I also think there is an economic side to this, which is that there is an economic opportunity.
+It’s not my opinion – it is a proven fact – that the more diversity you have, whether it’s from a gender or ethnic standpoint, the increase in revenues you will experience.
 This is, again, not my opinion.
 This is a fact.
-And so what I look at, and I say look if you don’t care about social issues, fine with me.
+Look if you don’t care about social issues, fine with me.
 I am not trying to convince you that you need to be on one side of the social issue.
-What I can tell you is if you are not hiring a diverse and inclusive workforce, you’re missing out on economic opportunity, i.e., you are leaving money on the table.
+What I can tell you is if you are not hiring a diverse and inclusive workforce, you’re missing out on an economic opportunity – you are leaving money on the table.

 E.S.: Andy, when you out to hire, do you go look for a white guy to balance the diversity in your own office?

-E.S.: All right, Andy, as entreprenuers, we know stereotyping is not cool but we sort of live by it.
-We make our living by noticing things that other people don’t, and I wonder, when you look back at all the people you have hired over the years, can you stereotype them or say, in general, what’s worked for you in terms of what type of people have performed well.
+E.S.: Alright, Andy, as entrepreneurs, we know stereotyping is not cool, but we sort of live by it.
+We make our living by noticing things that other people don’t, and I wonder, when you look back at all the people you have hired over the years, can you stereotype them or say, in general, what’s worked for you in terms of what type of people have performed well?

-E.S.: Time magazine recently posted an article that says diversity training just infuriates white men and makes it harder for the people that they manage to do their jobs.
-But what actually works is unconscious biased training.
+E.S.: Time Magazine recently posted an article that says diversity training just infuriates white men and makes it harder for the people that they manage to do their jobs.
+But what actually works is unconscious bias training.
 The idea is to raise awareness about your own biases, that is mostly for managers.
-Have you ever become aware of any of your own diversity, or ethnic or ethnicity-related biases?
+Have you ever become aware of any of your own diversity or ethnic or ethnicity-related biases?

 I’ll give you another one, just for bonus points.
 Another one is my applications have all had requested full salary history.
-And I did that because as an entrepreneur, I want to know, well, what did you make before and if I pay you equal or more than that, we should be cool, and if I pay you less that that, it’s probably not a good situation for you because you are going to want to go somewhere else.
-Well, what I’ve realized is that there is an inherent bias in hiring women because woemen are paid less than men and when you have gender equity in your business, you have an increase in revenue.
+And I did that because as an entrepreneur, I want to know: what did you make before?
+If I pay you equal or more than that, we should be cool, and if I pay you less than that, it’s probably not a good situation for you because you are going to want to go somewhere else.
+Well, what I’ve realized is that there is an inherent bias against women when hiring because women are paid less than men, and when you have gender equality in your business, you have an increase in revenue.
 For every seven percent increase in gender equity, you get a three percent increase in revenue.
-So this asking for how much did you make before anchored women to a lower pay scale, and that is not fair from a social standpoint, and as an entreprenuer, I don’t want to participate in that, so I stop asking for salary history.
+So this asking for how much did you make before anchored women to a lower pay scale, and that is not fair from a social standpoint, and as an entrepreneur, I don’t want to participate in that.
+So I stopped asking for salary history.
 And that is a conscious way for me to realize there is a bias when I asked for salary history.
 Yes, I want to have that information for leverage.
 I get that; I wanted it, too, but at what cost?
-The cost was that I was more susceptible than not fairly paying women, but asking for their salaries, because that’s anchoring them based on what they have made in the past, other people’s poor judgements of not paying them fairly would continue to perpetuate, and I wasn’t going to be part of that.
+The cost was that I was more susceptible to not fairly paying women.
+I stopped asking for their salaries because that’s anchoring them based on what they have made in the past, other people’s poor judgments of not paying them fairly would continue to perpetuate, and I wasn’t going to be part of that.

 E.S.: Andy, have you ever been treated poorly in a work situation because of the color of your skin?

 E.S.: Absolutely.
-Andy, right now we’re in a…kind of dark time in America for people who feel prejudice or deportation.
-Have you witnessed any of the Trump effect yourself?
+Andy, right now we’re in kind of dark time in America for people who feel prejudice or fear of deportation.
+Have you witnessed any of the Trump-effect yourself?

 A.S.: Yeah…where do you want me to begin?
-Yeah…give me a lens to focus this on because the answer is absolutely.
-What do you want me to focus it on; are you talking about from like…you tell me from which perspective am I coming from on this?
+Give me a lens to focus this on because the answer is ‘absolutely.’
+But what do you want me to focus on?

-E.S.: Carolina has had some instances were she was treated very badly by people who knew that she was not…she was a spanish speaker, right?
-They knew she was Latina through her voice on the phone and these are things that in twenty years of marriage I never heard about…but like never happened before.
+E.S.: Carolina has had some instances where she was treated very badly by people who knew that she was a native-Spanish speaker, right?
+They knew she was Latina through her voice on the phone, and these are things that in twenty years of marriage I never heard about…but like never happened before.